How to Become A Master Gardener

 All volunteers start as interns while receiving 40 hours of horticultural classes and within one year return 40 hours of volunteer community service through projects managed by certified Master Gardener leaders and their Extension office.

-To remain certified, Master Gardeners volunteer at least 25 hours a year and complete at least 8 hours of continuing education.
+To remain certified, Master Gardeners volunteer at least 25 hours a year and complete at least 8 hours of continuing education, which may include presentations by guest speakers at our monthly meetings or other learning opportunities offered locally or statewide throughout the year.

 As a Master Gardener in Tennessee, you become part of a group that in 2023 performed more than 200,000 hours of volunteer service and educational outreach that represent a value of $5.6 million to their communities across the state.